 For purposes of this Policy, these terms should have the following meaning:

 University Property – Buildings, grounds and land owned or controlled by the University.

-Unmanned Aircraft Systems (UAS) – UAS are also known as or may be characterized as Drones.
-According to the FAA, a UAS is the unmanned aircraft and all of the associated support equipment, control station, data links, telemetry, communications and navigation equipment, etc., necessary to operate the unmanned aircraft.
+According to the FAA, a UAS is the Uncrewed aircraft and all of the associated support equipment, control station, data links, telemetry, communications and navigation equipment, etc., necessary to operate the Uncrewed aircraft.
 UAS may have a variety of names including but not limited to quadcopter and quadrotor, FAA regulation applies to UAS regardless of size or weight.
 Model aircraft are not considered by the FAA as UAS and have different regulations.

 COA – Certificate of Authorization or Waiver.
 The COA is an authorization issued by the FAA to a public operator for a specific UAS activity.
 After a complete application is submitted, FAA conducts a comprehensive operational and technical review.
 If necessary, provisions or limitations may be imposed as part of the approval to ensure the UAS can operate safely with other airspace users.
 In most cases, FAA will provide a formal response within 60 days from the time a completed application is submitted.

 333 Exemption – FAA exemption based on Section 333 of the FAA Modernization and Reform Act of 2012 (FMRA) which grants the Secretary of Transportation the authority to determine whether an airworthiness certificate is required for a UAS to operate safely in the National Airspace System.

 Remote Pilot Certificate- Certificate of authorization issued by the FAA to public operator for commercial operation of UAS activity of a craft under 55 lbs. in weight.

 *It is the University’s practice is to use gender-inclusive terms in its policies, however, this term is used for consistency with federal regulations.